 - 2.19 The Board is responsible to shareholders for creating and delivering sustainable shareholder value through the management of the group's businesses.
 It should therefore determine the strategic objectives and policies of the group to deliver such long-term value, providing overall strategic direction within a framework of rewards, incentives and controls.
 The Board must ensure that management strikes an appropriate balance between promoting long-term growth and delivering short-term objectives.
 The Board, in order to be effective, should demonstrate ethical leadership and promote the company's collective vision of its purpose, values, culture and behaviours. - 2.20 The Board is also responsible for ensuring that management maintains a system of internal control that provides assurance of effective and efficient operations, internal financial controls and compliance with law and regulation.
 In addition, the Board is responsible for ensuring that management maintains an effective risk management and oversight process at the highest level across the group. - 2.21 When VocaLink was formed in 2007, shareholder Directors accounted for eight out of 15 Board positions.
-Since 2011, when the current Board structure was approved, the number of Directors has reduced to 12, of whom six are shareholder Directors. - 2.22 Current membership of the Board of VocaLink Holdings Limited includes six representatives appointed by shareholders, three independent non-executive Directors, the chief executive officer and the chief financial officer.
+Since 2011, when the current Board structure was approved, the number of Directors has reduced to 12, of whom six are shareholder Directors. - 2.22 Current membership of the Board of VocaLink Holdings Limited includes six non-executive directors appointed by shareholders, four independent non-executive Directors, the chief executive officer and the chairman.
 The chairman of the Board is Sir John Gieve, formerly Deputy Governor of the Bank of England. - 2.23 Each shareholder is entitled to nominate a Director, and voting then takes place for candidates.
 The shareholder Directors make up the six candidates who receive the highest number of votes.
-In practice this means that the five Directors are the nominees of the largest banks (Lloyds, RBS, HSBC, Barclays and Santander); the sixth shareholder Director is drawn from one of the smaller shareholders (currently Nationwide). - 2.24 The other six Directors are currently split between four independent Directors, including the chairman, and two executive Directors (CEO and CFO).
-The Board has the power to appoint and remove the chairman and executive Directors. - 2.25 The three independent non-executive Directors (in addition to the chairman) are appointed by the chief executive in consultation with the chairman and the Nominations Committee.
-'Independent' is defined in VocaLink's articles of association as 'not having been employed by or acted as a consultant for any shareholder in the last three years or having an interest directly or indirectly in any contract with VocaLink of any shareholder (including being employed by or acting as a consultant to any third party who has entered into a contract with a shareholder) which would cause the Director to not be able to act independently in the best interests of the company at all times.'
+In practice this means that the five Directors are the nominees of the largest banks (Lloyds, RBS, HSBC,

-44 Directors Handbook approved by Vocalink Board on 25 September 2014.
-See also Articles of Association, paragraph 27.1
+Directors Handbook approved by Vocalink Board on 25 September 2014.
+See also Articles of Association, paragraph 27.1,